percona/pmm-doc/docs/details/dashboards/dashboard-replsetsummary.md

 ### Command Operations

 Shows the rates of different MongoDB operations per second, including primary operations (like queries, inserts, updates, and deletes), replicated operations on secondary nodes, and automatic deletions by TTL indexes.

 It helps you visualize your database's workload, showing how different types of operations contribute to overall activity.
 Use this to spot unusual patterns, balance between read and write operations, and understand your MongoDB instance's performance at a glance.

+You can filter the chart to focus on specific command types by clicking on their names in the legend.
+This will display only the selected metric.
+To view multiple speci metrics, use *Ctrl + click*  to select multiple items.
 ### Top Hottest Collections by Read

 Lists the five collections with the highest read activity.
 Use this The panel to quickly identify which collections are under the most demand, allowing you to monitor read-heavy workloads and optimize performance accordingly.